docutils/docutils/docutils/docs/user/latex.rst

 * Pdfbookmark level 4 (and greater) does not work (might be settable but complicated).

 * Hyperlinks are not hyphenated; this leads to bad spacing.
-See docs/user/rst/demo.rst 2.14 directives.
+  See ``docs/user/rst/demo.rst`` section 2.14 "directives".